tbielawa/Taboot/docs/examples.rst

 ^^^^^^^^^^^

 The root of the YAML document should be a list.
-For each item in this list, the poseidon executable will do a little bit of work to convert your types into actual Python objects and then pass the datastructure as the keyword arguments to instantiate a :class:`poseidon.runner.Runner` instance and finally run the instance.
+For each item in this list, the poseidon CLI will instantiate a :class:`poseidon.runner.Runner` instance and finally run the instance.
-`args` when used for a task will be expanded for positional argument expansion when creating task options.
-Similarly, `kwargs` is used as the keword arguments.

 See :ref:`poseidon.tasks` for details on the available tasks and what options are available to control their behavior.